mmm/mmm.github.com/source/_posts/2016-03-17-hwtb-sessions.markdown

 This talk is about some common data pipeline patterns used across various kinds of systems across various industries.

----

-## Key Takeaways
+Key Takeaways for this talk include:
 - what's needed to understand user activity
 - pipeline architectures that support this analysis

-Along the way, we'll see:
+Along the way, we notice:
 - commonalities across business verticals
 - differences due to scale

 ---